MeetRaut/Movie-website-react/README.md

 # Cineflix
- is a React web application that allows users to discover popular movies and search for specific movies using The Movie Database (TMDb) API.
+ Cineflix is a React web application that allows users to discover popular movies and search for specific movies using The Movie Database (TMDb) API.

 ## Demo
 Check out the live demo of the Cineflix website [here](https://meetraut.github.io/Movie-website-react/).